Robust Intrinsic and Extrinsic Calibration of RGB-D Cameras: Introduction

 \section{Introduction}

-The availability of affordable depth sensors in conjunction with common RGB cameras, often embedded in the same device (called RGB-D cameras), has provided mobile robots with a complete and instantaneous representation of both the appearance and the 3D structure of the surrounding environment.
-Many robotic tasks highly benefit from using such sensors, among others SLAM and navigation \cite{endres2013tro, LabbeMichaud2014}, tracking \cite{Munaro2014, choi2013}, object recognition and localization \cite{Tang2012} and many others.
+\IEEEPARstart{T}{he} availability of affordable depth sensors in conjunction with common RGB cameras, often embedded in the same device (called RGB-D cameras), has provided mobile robots with a complete and instantaneous representation of both the appearance and the 3D structure of the surrounding environment.
+Many robotic tasks highly benefit from using such sensors, e.g., SLAM and navigation \cite{endres2013tro, LabbeMichaud2014}, tracking \cite{Munaro2014, choi2013}, object recognition and localization \cite{Tang2012} and many others.
 While color information is typically provided by RGB cameras, there are many technologies able to provide depth information, e.g. time-of-flight (ToF) cameras, laser range scanners and sensors based on structured-light (SL).
-Even if there are many devices able to provide both color and depth data (RGB-D pairs like the Microsoft Kinect 1 and Kinect 2, the Asus Xtion, the Intel RealSense, etc.), as far as we know, there are no integrated, CMOS-like, imaging sensors able to provide both color and depth information yet.
-It is clear that, in order to obtain a reliable and accurate scene representation, not only the intrinsic parameters of each sensor should be precisely calibrated, but also the extrinsic parameters relating the two sensors should be precisely known.
+Even if there are many devices able to provide both color and depth data, as far as we know, there are no integrated, CMOS-like, imaging sensors able to provide both color and depth information yet.
+Most of the RGB-D sensors currently used in robotics applications (among others, the Microsoft Kinect 1 and Kinect 2, the Asus Xtion, and the Intel RealSense) are composed by an RGB camera and a depth camera rigidly coupled in the same frame.
+In order to obtain a reliable and accurate scene representation, not only the intrinsic parameters of each camera should be precisely calibrated, but also the extrinsic parameters relating the two sensors should be precisely known.
 RGB-D devices are often factory calibrated, with the calibration parameter set stored inside a non-volatile memory.
-Unfortunately, the quality of such calibrations is only adequate for gaming purposes.
-For instance, with a default setup, the acquired point clouds can suffer from a non accurate association between depth and RGB data (e.g., see \figref{fig:visual_results}), due to a non perfect alignment between the camera and the depth sensor.
+Unfortunately, the quality of such calibration is only adequate for gaming purposes.
+For instance, with a default setup, the acquired point clouds can suffer from a non accurate association between depth and RGB data, due to a non perfect alignment between the camera and the depth sensor.
 Moreover, depth images can suffer from an irregular geometric distortion and a systematic bias in the measurements.
 A proper calibration method for robust robotics applications is needed.